friflo/Friflo.Json.Fliox/Engine/README.md

 ```
 To enable running a query job a [ParallelJobRunner](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/ParallelJobRunner.md) is required.
 The runner can be assigned to the `EntityStore` or directly to the `QueryJob`.
-A `ParallelJobRunner` instance is thread-safe an can and should be used for multiple / all query jobs.
+A `ParallelJobRunner` instance is thread-safe and can / should be used for multiple / all query jobs.

 ```csharp
 public static void ParallelQueryJob()